 Therefore, streamlining the administrative process involved with contracts is one of the most important purposes and benefits of Content Management Software.

 Generally speaking, many contracts go through changes and rewrites or rephrasing of terms before both parties are in agreement.
-Contract management software will highlight each of the changes -large or small- made to the document at each stage of the process.
+Contract management software will highlight each of the changes – large or small – made to the document at each stage of the process (hence it is also known as contract lifecycle management CLM software).

-Integration with Other Productivity Applications: Productivity software like Asana, Workday, Slack, Salesforce, and many others easily integrate with contract management software, making things easier for everyone on the team to stay on the same page.
+Integration with Other Productivity Applications: Productivity software like Asana, Workday, Slack, Salesforce, and many others easily integrate with a good contract management system, making things easier for everyone on the team to stay on the same page.

-Contract management software is used by all types of businesses and can be useful for every department, from Human Resources to the Sales team.
+A contract management platform is used by all types of businesses and can be useful for every department, from Human Resources to the Sales team.
+In small business, we typically see it being used by sales, procurement and executive teams.

-With contract management software, sales teams can quickly draw up a contract and close a deal before the opportunity is gone.
+With cloud-based contract management software, sales teams can quickly draw up a contract and close a deal before the opportunity is gone, even on the go.
 Often a deal can cool off by the time a contract is created by the legal team and doesn’t end up getting signed.

-With contract management software, a company’s legal team can quickly work on the numerous contracts they draw up and deal with daily.
+With contract management platform, a company’s legal team can quickly work on the numerous contracts they draw up and deal with daily.

 HR departments with contract management software can quickly produce lawyer-approved contracts for new hires to the company.
 Any issues like misspelling names, changing dates, etc., can easily be altered.
 Each signature required can be added digitally, eliminating the need for everyone to be in the room together or pass a paper contract around.